Isle of Dogs: In the media

-The Isle Of Dogs was mentioned as the home of the mother of Roseanne Dawley (Celeste Dodwell) by her husband, Denis Dawley (Arthur Havill) in the episode 5, series 5 of Call The Midwife (BBC).

 The Isle of Dogs was the setting for the 1986 Channel 4 comedy-drama Prospects starring Gary Olsen and Brian Bovell.

 While shooting in East London for his film Fantastic Mr. Fox, Wes Anderson spotted a road sign directing to the Isle of Dogs.
 This sparked his imagination, becoming an eponymous source of inspiration for his animated 2018 film Isle of Dogs.

+In a 2025 episode of British drama series Call the Midwife set in March 1970, blockades as part of the declared independence of the Isle impede the ability of midwives in Poplar to transport a high risk pregnancy to hospital.